 Our Lord’s Day worship services consist of the preaching of the Word having the central place, the confession of sins being made, praise and thanksgiving in song and prayer are given, and gifts of gratitude are offered.
 The Psalms have a central place, our hymns and other songs which faithfully and fully reflect the teaching of the Scripture as expressed in the Three Forms of Unity are also sung, but we’re not Reformed enough.
 Our covenant children are baptized and brought into God’s visible Christ confessing covenant community, but we’re not Reformed enough.
 If you’re wondering like us, what it must mean to be Reformed, then I don’t know either.

 I want to make sure though, that as I draw this update to a close, this blog is not about bashing the URCNA, but simply bringing to light that two churches and their office bearers, were adamantly opposed to Reformed Church L.A. coming into their federation.
 Many brothers, almost all others, have expressed support, love, and extended their hand in fellowship to us… but procedure is procedure, and is being used against us as if we were the plague or a new COVID variant to keep us out.
 We know where we’re not wanted, it’s sad because we were really looking forward to growing alongside so many other amazing brothers whom we’ve got love and respect for.
-I want to use this blog to publicly thank the many who were for us and hopeful to see us join them, those that prayed for us, stood up for us, and expressed countless affirmations of support for the kingdom work being done by RCLA.
-Thank you to our brothers:
+I want to thank the many who were for us and hopeful to see us join them, those that prayed for us, stood up for us, and expressed countless affirmations of support for the kingdom work being done by RCLA.
+Thank you!!!

 Please know this isn’t the end, but just the beginning.
 Keep your eyes peeled for what’s to come, that God would be glorified, and many of the names listed above will help us get there.
 To God be the glory in all we say and do, because Christ is worth it.